Facebook Ads are a crucial part of any escape room marketing plan. It is one of the most effective ways to get more bookings and fill rooms.

 Increase Your ROI with Advanced Matching

-Facebook’s massive amount of social data is what makes their ad platform so successful.
+Facebook’s massive amount of social data is what makes its ad platform so successful.
 But it can only access that data (and improve your targeting algorithms) if it can match your customer to a Facebook profile.

 Facebook’s basic conversion tracking pixel has two limitations: